WTCM (AM): 1990s-present

 With FCC restrictions lessening, it created opportunities for the younger Biederman to rebuild the Paul Bunyan Network.
 In the 1990s, he purchased or erected several stations in other northern markets, and designed them to rebroadcast his Traverse City signals.
 WBCM 93.5 Boyne City (formerly WCLX) simulcasted WTCM-FM and WKJF 1370 Cadillac eventually simulcasted WCCWM.
 WKJF has since been donated to the same ministry that received the original 1400 signal, Good News Media (which changed the calls to WLJW in March 2004 and has since used it to simulcast WLJN).
 Also, in the 1990s, Biederman purchased WCCW 1310 (then standards from ABC's "Stardust" network, now sports from ESPN Radio) and FM 107.5 (oldies), which had been WTCM's primary local competitor in the "early days" after being founded by a former Midwestern employee, John Anderson, in 1960.

 In 1994, Ron Jolly was hired to host a local morning program between 7-10 am.
-Jolly was an award-winning newscaster for WTCM AM and -FM between 1986-1990.
+Jolly was an award-winning newscaster for WTCM AM and -FM between 1986 and 1990.
 Before returning to WTCM to host the morning show he worked at WJIM Lansing, and WLXT-FM, Petoskey/Traverse City.
 His program features a blend of news, information and interviews with local and statewide figures from politics, arts & entertainment, education, business, etc. Jolly left the station for ten months in 2001 to join the Michigan Talk Radio Network based in Charlevoix.